Onuche Ogbelu

-Onuche Ogbelu (born 10 May 2003) is a Nigerian professional footballer who plays as a midfielder for Tunisian Ligue Professionnelle 1 club Espérance de Tunis.
+Onuche Ogbelu (born 10 May 2003) is a Nigerian professional footballer who plays as a midfielder.

 Club career

 Ogbelu started his career at Fosla Academy.
 He helped them win the 2021 Principal's Cup.

 In December 2022, Ogbelu joined the Nigerian football club Nasarawa United.

 On 30 September 2023, Ogbelu signed a 3-year contract with Tunisian giant Espérance de Tunis.

 International career

 In April 2022, Ogbelu was called up to the Nigerian under-20 side for the 2023 Africa U-20 Cup of Nations.
 In February 2023, Ogbelu was selected in the final Nigerian squad for the CAF U20 African Cup of Nations held in Egypt.
 He helped them reach third place.
 In February 2023, Super Eagles coach Jose Peseiro, selected Ogbelu among four U-20 players to train with his team before their African Cup of Nations qualifying matches.

 Style of play

 Ogbelu mainly operates as a midfielder.
 He is known for his "ability to beat the press" and "ball circulation".